 This book features over 850 brutalist buildings across nine continents, including both the well-known (such as the Barbican estate) and the less famous (such as Preston central bus station).
 The atlas has useful symbols denoting each buildings’ condition, whether it’s in use or abandoned, and whether it has heritage status or not.

 Lou Stoppard (who writes for FT Arts and The New Yorker) has written the ultimate tribute to the pool, filled with curated photographs and essays about all aspects of pool life.
 It’s even waterproof, should you want to take it to the lido with you.

 Assembled by the editors of New York Magazine (a.k.a. the Strategist UK’s big brother) with contributions from Jerry Saltz, Rebecca Traister, Christopher Bonanos, and many more, The Encyclopedia of New York is part deep dive into hidden histories and part city field guide covering the origins of things invented in New York City (for instance, the game of Scrabble was born in Jackson Heights in 1931).
-It’s out in the U.K. on November 26, but you can preorder now.

 The Strategist UK is designed to surface the most useful, expert recommendations for things to buy across the vast e-commerce landscape.
 Read about who we are and what we do here.
 Our editors update links when possible, but note that deals can expire and all prices are subject to change.